mswendell/DoubleLinkedList/README.md

 IUDoubleLinkedList, so I can assume with a fair amount of certainty there are little to no bugs remaining in my list.

-DISCUSSION:

-I found the entire project to be pretty satisfying, being able to learn how to use the ListTester and using it to finish a variety of projects.
-Also, the importance of Test-Driven development was interesting to learn and use throughout the process.
-Early on while using the ListTester I found it a little tedious to include many of the testing scenarios and therefore used the minimum amount I thought was necessary.
-It wasn’t until at one point I added an additional scenario that I found I had made a small bug that went unseen until this particular case was included.
-This convinced me to continue and add almost all the test scenarios that were planned out originally.

-The IUDoubleLinkedList was fairly straightforward to complete being that it was in essence a SingleLinkedList with additional functionality.
-I started off originally creating each method like the SingleLinkedList and added the node links as needed.
-Once the ListIterator was introduced I decided to revise each method to instead use the ListIterators functionality to complete the same functionality.
-This not only made the program smaller, but also easier to debug.
-Altogether, the ListTester class made it simple to debug failed tests or exceptions and create a fully working IUDoubleLinkedList.
-Working through each type of list really helped me learn the differences and how to implement each one correctly.
-It was really helpful being able to transition from one list implementation to another while seeing the benefits and drawbacks of each kind.